raphv/mobile-media-diaries/README.md

 A basic configurable web-based media diary.

+Diary entries are stored centrally on a server, so researchers can easily access participants' data.

 You can specify questions to which diary entries should match, as well as limits in the number of diary entries.

 Diary entries can contain any of the following: